-Elemental analysis is a field of analytical chemistry and is used for the quantitative and qualitative determination of organic and inorganic compounds in solid or liquid substances.
 Particular attention is paid to the determination of carbon, hydrogen, nitrogen, oxygen and sulphur (CHNOS analysis).
 Knowledge about the content of these elements is of great importance for numerous sectors and industries.

-There are various established methods for elemental analysis.
-Spectroscopic measurement methods such as optical emission spectroscopy (ICP-OES), atomic absorption spectrometry (AAS) or spark spectrometry are widely used and are preferred for the analysis of metallic samples.
 In thermogravimetric analysis (TGA), the change in mass of the sample material is measured as a function of a change in temperature over time, which allows conclusions to be drawn about the composition of the substance being analysed.
-Compared to these methods, the so-called combustion analysers offer a significantly wider range and can be used for the fast and reliable analysis of a wide variety of sample types.

 Combustion analysis is basically a three-step process.
 In the first step, an oxygen stream is treated to remove any impurities that could affect the measurement results.
 In the next step, the sample material to be analysed is completely combusted in an oxygen atmosphere.
 Induction furnaces or resistance furnaces are generally used for this purpose.
 The gas components produced during combustion are processed in a final step and then analysed spectroscopically.
 Near-infrared sensors (NIR) or thermal conductivity sensors (TCD) are often used for analysis.